Last updated on October 26, 2017

 1. Enable SSL (HTTPS) on Your Blog

 Migrate your domain name from HTTP to HTTPS by setting up trusted SSL certificate on your server.
-SSL Certificate will make a secure connection between visitors and your blog, which ensures your site visitors that private information is being sent across the web in more secure manner.
-Even, Google forcing to move towards a more secure web with HTTPS and obviously, HTTPS site will get more importance compared to HTTP site.
+SSL Certificate will make a secure connection between visitors and your blog, which ensures your site visitors that private information is being sent across the web in a more secure manner.
+Even, Google forcing to move towards a more secure web with HTTPS and obviously, HTTPS site will get more importance compared to an HTTP site.
 You will get a search engine ranking boost in Google.
 Currently, Chrome browser 56 has started to show “Not Secure” warning in the address bar to all HTTP sites.
 So, It is highly recommended to get Positive SSL of Comodo Certificate Authority (CA), which is an ideal certificate to enable HTTPS on your blog quickly.

 2. Choose strong passwords.

 This is the most basic security tip, but it’s as important as ever.
-Remember, you’re only as strong as your weakest link, so every single one of your accounts need a secure password.
+Remember, you’re only as strong as your weakest link, so every single one of your accounts needs a secure password.
 Anyone of them can be used to gather sensitive information or gain access to another one of your accounts.

 Strong passwords will include a variety of numbers and upper- and lowercase letters, and avoid words from the dictionary and other meaningful combinations of numbers or letters (such as your birth year, for example).
 Of course, never repeat a password for more than one site.